iris-technologies/iris-code-conventions/PHP/partials/html_in_php.md

 - Use single quotes for the `echo`
 - Use Double quotes for the HTML attribute values
-- If you have 1 attribute with 1 value - The attribute should be on the same line
-- If you have 1 attribute with multiple values - place the quotes on new line and all values on new line and indent them
+- If you have 1 attribute with 1 value - The attribute should be on the same line ~~- If you have 1 attribute with multiple values - place the quotes on new line and all values on new line and indent them~~
 - If you have more than 1 attributes - Place every attribute on new line
--

 ```php
 EXAMPLE: